lborgman/mm4i/README.md

 Putting the mindmap in a computer could be a good idea, I thought.
 And then, preferably the computer I always bring with me, my mobile.

 Yes, I know.
 There are some apps for Android that can do this.
 But I never install apps from unknown developers because of potential security problems.

-There are less such problem with an approach like this since this web app is basically a web page.
+There are much less security problem with a web page.
+And you can actually run a web page like this offline.
+(You have to *"install"* it, but for a web app like MM4I the *"install"* just means that the sources for the web page is cached locally on you device.)

 ## Acknowledgement